-Since that first Evaluation Report, year on year MASCG has agreed a similar approach and in 2013, the Evaluation Report has been developed from consultation with all groups involved in the Fair.
+Since that first Evaluation Report, year on year MASCG has agreed a similar approach and in 2014, the Evaluation Report has been developed from consultation with all groups involved in the Fair.
 This has included representatives from the resident and business community.
-As an innovation in 2011, daily meetings took place with the community representatives from the residents, businesses and Gypsy and Travellers to continue to update information that was needed in order to continue every day to improve what actions were being taken.
-This was continued in 2012 and also this year.
+As an innovation in 2011, daily meetings took place with the community representatives from the residents, businesses and Gypsy and Travellers to update information that was needed in order to continue every day to improve what actions were being taken.
+This was continued in 2012, 2013 and also this year.
 It has proved to be an effective communication forum.
 This year, the www.applefair.org website has been greatly improved which increased electronic feedback and Twitter and Facebook have been used again with the latter reaching upwards of 5,000 followers to exchange information with.

 The MASCG, after it was established, agreed a three-year plan to ensure improvements to the way the Fair operated and we are now in our second phase.
-The 2013 Fair was based on the learning and development which had taken place in successive Fairs.
+The 2014 Fair was based on the learning and development which had taken place in successive Fairs.
+A number of land owners have out in place self-help schemes which worked well this year.

 There has been a deliberate objective to engage the public from all communities more in the deliberations up to and including the Fair.
 This included daily meetings with the communities and also the way the agencies were operating in an effective and coordinated way through the control of daily meetings of MASCG as well as the forward planning which had previously taken place.
-Initial feedback from all communities who attended the Fair considered in 2012 it was even safer, more enjoyable and it moved again someway back towards the vibrant cultural and traditional event it used to be.
-But in some communities prior to the Fair, there was damage to boundary walls, excrement and litter was left in roadside verges and horses were put in fields eating the grass without authority.
+Initial feedback from all communities who attended the Fair considered in 2014 it was even safer, more enjoyable and it moved again someway back towards the vibrant cultural and traditional event it used to be.
+But in some communities prior to the Fair and during it, there was damage to boundary walls, excrement and litter was left in roadside verges and farmers' fields and horses were put in fields eating the grass without authority.
 All issues caused public complaint which will lead to changes being introduced next year to actively discourage such actions.
-There were some issues of horse owners prior to the Fair grazing their horses on land which the parishes did not want to see grazed.
-This is something to be reviewed for 2014.
+There were some issues of horse owners prior to the Fair grazing their horses on land including roadside verges which the parishes did not want to see grazed.
+This is something along with alleged indiscriminate parking of caravans on roadside verges and footpaths that will be reviewed for 2015.